Kellenkjames/RB109/local_variable_scope/example_4.md

 # Written Response:

-On line 4, we define a method definition called `example` that accepts one argument as input; `str` is the defined method parameter.
-On line 13, we invoke the method `example` and pass in the string `'hello'` as an argument.

-On line 5, the local variable `i` is initialized and assigned to the integer `3`.
-The `do...end` alongside the `loop` method invocation on lines 6-10 defines a block and introduces a new scope.

-On line 7, we invoke the `puts` method and pass in `str` as an argument which is bound to the string `hello` since it was passed in as an argument to the method invocation of `example`.
+The method `example` is called on line 13 with the String `'hello'` passed to it as an argument.
+The local variable `i` is assigned to the Integer `3` on line 5.
+The `do...end` alongside the `loop` method invocation on lines 6-10 defines a block, within which the `puts` method is called on line 7 and the local variable `str`; which is bound to the String `'hello'`; is passed to it as an argument.

-On line 8, `i` uses the shorthand operator to subtract `1` from the initialized value `3` and re-assign the new value back to `i` on each iteration.
+The local variable `i` uses the subtract AND assignment operator on line 8 to subtract the Integer `1` from its initialized value `3` on each iteration.
+The `loop` will break when the variable `i` is equal to the Integer `0`; this results in `3` loop iterations.

-The `loop` will iterate `3` times before breaking out of the loop.
-The output is `'hello'` printed three times; each string on a newline.
 The method returns `nil`.

-This problem demonstrates variable local scope rules.
-A method definition has it's own self-contained scope but follows the rules of variable local scope.
-The counter variable `i` is accessible throughout the method because it was initialized outside of the block.
+This example demonstrates local variable scoping rules in Ruby; when working with method definitions; the same local variable scoping rules apply; when a variable is initialized from outside of a block; it can be accessed inside the block.